Diffusion Approximation for an Overloaded X Model Via a Stochastic Averaging Principle: Acknowledgments

 \section{Acknowledgments}

-This research began while the first author was completing his Ph.D. in the Department of Industrial Engineering and Operations Research at Columbia University and was completed while he held a postdoctoral fellowship at C.W.I. in Amsterdam.
-This research was partly supported by NSF grants DMI-0457095 and CMMI 0948190.
+This research is part of the first author's doctoral dissertation in the IEOR Department at Columbia University.
+Additional work was done subsequently, including while the first author had a postdoctoral fellowship at CWI in Amsterdam.
+This research was partly supported by NSF grants DMI-0457095, CMMI 0948190 and CMMI 1066372.